Mills Lane

 Mills Bee Lane III (November 12, 1937 – December 6, 2022) was an American boxing referee and professional boxer, a two-term Washoe County, Nevada district court judge, and television personality.

 Lane was best known for having officiated several major heavyweight championship boxing matches in the 1970s, 1980s, and 1990s, and for starring in the syndicated court show Judge Mills Lane.
 On June 9, 2013, Lane was inducted into the International Boxing Hall of Fame, and was inducted into the Nevada Boxing Hall of Fame on August 10 the same year.

 Early life

 Lane was born in Savannah, Georgia, on November 12, 1937.
-He hailed from a prominent Georgia family: his grandfather founded the largest bank in Georgia, and his uncle (and namesake) was the president of Citizens & Southern National Bank.
+He hailed from a prominent Georgia family: his grandfather founded the largest bank in Georgia, Citizens & Southern National Bank.
+His uncle (and namesake) was the president of C&S.

 Lane attended Middlesex School in Concord, Massachusetts, where he played American football as a linebacker and ice hockey as a goaltender.
 Lane joined the United States Marine Corps in 1956, and was discharged in 1959.
 Subsequently, he enrolled at the University of Nevada, Reno.
 He graduated with a business degree in 1963.